Skip to main content

 Professional development is for everyone.
 Whether you’ve been in your field for two years or 20, professional development is one of the best habits you can adopt.
 In fact, the continuous learning and endless curiosity that come with professional development can help you thrive in your career.

 In order to facilitate conversations around professional development University Human Resources has created a professional development process.
 We encourage the supervisor and employee to review this process and meet to set mutual expectations and goals for engaging in professional development.
-For more information, Visit our Workplace Wellbeing resources for current employees.

 The professional development process includes: